What Is VAWA?

 VAWA petitions (Form I-360) typically take 24-48 months for USCIS to process.
 However, you may receive a Prima Facie Determination within 3-6 months, which offers access to some benefits and protections while your case is pending.

-After USCIS approves your VAWA petition, you may apply for a green card (Form I-485), work permit, and travel document.
-You can also apply for U.S. citizenship after three years of permanent residency.
+After USCIS approves your VAWA petition, you may apply for a green card (Form I-485), a work permit, and a travel document.
+You may qualify for U.S. citizenship after 3 years of permanent residency.

 Absolutely.
 Although our office is based in Chicago, we work with clients throughout the United States and worldwide.
 Consultations can be conducted via phone or secure video.